wilSecord/cs160-final/README.md

 #### Output and Visualization

 When we have analytical results, we will visualize them.
-We have evaluated several graph visualization tools: graphvis, mermaid, and the idea of developing a custom visualizer.
-We have chosen to use graphvis because it will take less time to develop, and is superior to mermaid in ability to handle larger graphs.
-We are still open to the idea of making a custom visualizer, but this is a stretch goal.
+We have evaluated several graph visualization tools: Graphvis, Mermaid, and the idea of developing a custom visualizer.
+We have chosen to use Graphvis as an explorative visualizer because, unlike a custom visualizer, it won't block our analysis; and it is superior to Mermaid in ability to handle larger graphs.
+We are still planning to make a custom visualizer, but we are prepared to use Graphvis in the event that we are unable to.

 ### Component Interaction